Need help with a Swarm?

 We are now well into the swarms season.
 If you think you have a swarm of honeybees that need removing please see our Swarms page for further information and a link to the British Beekeepers Association (BBKA) website from when you can find a swarm collector.

-Shipston Beekeepers is a branch of the Warwickshire Beekeepers Association – registered charity no. 500276 – which in turn is affiliated to The British Beekeepers Association, and is open to anyone interested in beekeeping.
+Shipston and District Beekeepers is a branch of the Warwickshire Beekeepers Association – registered charity no. 500276 – which in turn is affiliated to The British Beekeepers Association (BBKA), and is open to anyone interested in beekeeping.

-Members enjoy regular monthly social meeting, with a topical talk scheduled; visits to home apiaries once a month; and invitations to various lectures and training programmes.
+Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries and invitations to various lectures and training programmes.

 Interested in joining us?

 A membership application form can be found on our Join Us page

 Our successful two day “Introduction to Beekeeping” course was scheduled to be run in 2020 over the weekend of 25th and 26th April but was postponed due to the Corona virus issue.
 Whilst we cannot run any courses at the moment we do have active Member Forums and hold regular Virtual meetings via Zoom.

 The Asian hornet arrived in France in 2004 and is now common across large areas of Europe posing a severe hazard for honey bees and other pollinating insects.
 Several sightings of this predatory insect have been made in recent years in the Midlands, the South and the West of England.